Anonymous2728/DMAP/README.md

 # DMAP
-Code for the paper: "Learning De-biased Prototypes for Few-Shot Medical Image Segmentation"
+Code for the paper id 2728

 ![](./overview.png)